EsaLongs/EESM6000C_CL/Lab_3/Brent_Kung_Adder/README.md

+This readme will be updated later.
+The main update is this adder support `any` bits now instead of just `2^n`.

 # Brent-Kung Adder
 This is a Brent-Kung adder with configurable bit-width.
 It Supports any `2^n` bit-width (4/8/16/32/64/128...).
 You can adjust `ADDER_SIZE` to get the different-width adder you want.